Happy New Year! Although I guess by now, it’s Happy Lunar New Year! Hope the Year of the Dog brings good fortune to everyone.

 Apologies for the late review!
 I feel like I say this every month, but now I can finally address why – I’m moving to a new state for a new job!
 In true New Year’s fashion, I’ve been interviewing and ending leases and looking for new ones, so it’s been sheer insanity on my end.
 Thanks for bearing with me!

 $39/month with free shipping worldwide!

-Use code BEEJU or BEEJU10 to get $10 off any Classic Bokksu subscription!
+Use code BEEJU to get $5 off any Classic Bokksu subscription!

 This month’s theme is the New Year Festival, and places a special emphasis on the lucky colors of red and white as well as the treat of the hour: mochi!

 New Years in Japan means lots of traditional activities, including visiting temples and shrines, and eating traditional foods.
 The colors of red and white feature prominently, as they are the colors on the national flag.

 The info card also contained an extra little note this month from Bokksu’s founder.
 They announced that they are shipping snacks from their online market straight from Japan, and have a wider variety of both snacks and delivery options!